xabikos/xabikos.github.io/_posts/2015-03-20-using-reactjs.net-in-web-forms.md

 ---
 layout: post
-title: "Use Reactjs.net in Web Forms"
+title: "Using Reactjs.net in Web Forms"
 date: 2015-03-18 20:00:00
 description: An example application of how to use Reactjs.net inside an ASP.NET Web Forms project
 categories: [server side templating, web development]